daniel-rusu/pods4k/immutable-arrays/README.md

 // no auto-boxing.  `names` references the underlying array directly val names = immutableArrayOf("Dan", "Bob")

-// no auto-boxing because `with` is an inline function so the generic parameter becomes strongly typed with(names) {
+// no auto-boxing because `with` is an inline function so the generic parameter gets replaced at compile time with(names) {
     println(this.size)
 }